Skip to content

 Music school @uckutrecht spots trend: parents invest more in music education

 Despite the crisis, parents invest eagerly and heavily in their offspring's musical development.
 This is the finding of the Utrecht Centre for the Arts (UCK).
 Their talent development programmes are running well.
-"Parents are now more consciously choosing to spend money on this than ever before.
+"Parents now choose to spend money on this more consciously than ever.
 They also come along to lessons more often and let their children start at an increasingly younger age," says cello teacher Floris Dercksen.

 175 / 12 Months